Buhler tuba player to march in Macy’s Thanksgiving Day Parade

 At Buhler, the biggest brass belongs to senior Bryan Regier, who blows a mean tuba.

 “The tuba’s kind of a powerhouse with the baseline.
 Last year we had three tubas.
-This year we have six.
-We easily could overpower the band if we wanted to,” says Regier.
+This year, we have six.
+We easily could overpower the band if we wanted to,” said Regier.

 “Byran’s an amazing tuba player.
-He’s a great leader within our band program,” says BHS Director of Bands Nathan Biggs.
+He’s a great leader within our band program,” said Nathan Biggs, BHS director of bands.

 In addition to playing tuba, Regier played offensive line all four years for the BHS Crusaders’ football team.
 He’s also a member of Buhler’s track & field team.